aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to RTF" h2="Transform OFT to RTF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from OFT file format to HTML.
+This conversion is necessary for a variety of reasons, such as to make the file more accessible to a wider range of users, or to make the file easier to edit.

+<h2>How Aspose.Total Helps for OFT to RTF Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to RTF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+The package includes [Aspose.Email for C++](https://products.aspose.com/email/cpp/) and [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+Aspose.Email for C++ can be used to convert OFT file format to HTML.
+After that, Aspose.Words for C++ can be used to export HTML to RTF.
+This makes Aspose.Total for C++ the perfect solution for C++ developers who need to convert OFT files to RTF.

+The APIs in Aspose.Total for C++ are easy to use and can be integrated into existing applications with minimal effort.
+The APIs are also highly reliable and can be used to convert large files quickly and accurately.
+Furthermore, the APIs are regularly updated to ensure that they are compatible with the latest versions of C++.

+In conclusion, Aspose.Total for C++ is the perfect solution for C++ developers who need to convert OFT files to RTF.
+The package includes two powerful APIs that can be used to quickly and accurately convert OFT files to RTF.
+The APIs are easy to use and can be integrated into existing applications with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}